Skip to main content

 Once you understand this loop, you can start to “hack” the habit-forming process to encourage good habits and discourage bad ones.

-A boy is studying on desk
+A boy is sitting and studying hard

 How to Develop Good Habits in Children